What to remember when making a campfire in Norway

 - Place the wooden logs on the bottom.
 Then place a new layer of wooden logs across the bottom layer and then a third layer on the top.
 This makes a square, stable construction.
 Lay dry materials, such as dry spruce, on the top.

 - Before leaving your campfire, make sure that it is fully extinguished.
-You can use water and stir it with a shovel.
+Use water and stir it.
 The campfire site must be cold before you can leave it.
 If it’s too hot to touch, it’s too hot to leave.

 - Remember to tidy the campfire site of rubbish before leaving.
 Try to leave as little trace as possible.